Wild vs. Flames Prediction & Picks - January 2

 Wild vs. Flames Prediction & Picks: Line, Spread, Over/Under - January 2

-The Minnesota Wild (16-15-4) and Calgary Flames (15-16-5) square off at Xcel Energy Center on Tuesday, January 2 at 8:00 PM ET on ESPN+, BSN, and BSWI.
-The Wild fell to the Winnipeg Jets 3-2 in their most recent game, while the Flames are coming off a 4-3 victory over the Philadelphia Flyers.
+The Calgary Flames (15-16-5) and Minnesota Wild (16-15-4) face off at Xcel Energy Center on Tuesday, January 2 at 8:00 PM ET on ESPN+, BSN, and BSWI.
+The Flames knocked off the Philadelphia Flyers 4-3 in their last outing, while the Wild are coming off a 3-2 loss to the Winnipeg Jets.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.

-The Wild's offense has totaled 30 goals over their last 10 outings, while their defense has allowed 25 goals.
-They have had 30 power-play opportunities during that time, and have scored six goals (20.0%).
-They are 7-3-0 in those contests.
+The Wild have gone 7-3-0 in their past 10 games, scoring 30 goals while conceding 25 in that time.
+On 30 power-play opportunities during that time, they have scored six goals (20.0%).

-Get ready for this matchup with a glimpse at who we project to come out on top in Tuesday's game.
+Here's our pick for who will secure the win in Tuesday's game.

 Wild vs. Flames Predictions for Tuesday

-Our computer projection model for this matchup expects a final result of Wild 4, Flames 3.
+Our computer projections model for this matchup expects a final result of Wild 4, Flames 3.

 - Total Pick: Over 6 (computer predicts 6.3 goals on average)